jadecobra/python_tdd_exercises/source/index.rst

 If you are new to Test Driven Development in python this book is also for you.

-The exercises are written to help you test and explore ideas.

 How to use this book
 --------------------

-You choose how you go through the chapters, you can start with any one you like or one that looks like it could solve your current problem.
+You can choose how you go through the chapters by starting with any one you like or one that looks like it could solve your current problem.

+Here is how I recommend you use the book

-The only recommendation is that you start with  :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>` which is required by every other chapter
+* start with  :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>` because it is required by every other chapter
+* type out the code portions as you go through each chapter - do not copy and paste
+* repeat a chapter you like until you can do it from memory
+* try recreating the tests from memory or write new tests for a concept you are learning
+* in chapters like the ``How tos`` try writing the solutions from the tests only

 .. toctree::
   :maxdepth: 2